Vegan Japanese

 Variations

-• Spicy: Add a pinch of chili flakes or some finely chopped fresh chili to the curry sauce for extra heat.
-A drizzle of La-yu (Japanese chili oil) on top also works brilliantly.
+• Spicy: Add a pinch of chili flakes or a little finely chopped fresh chili to the curry sauce, then finish with a drizzle of La-yu (Japanese chili oil) when serving.
+Use one or all three if you like it extra hot.

-• Lighter option: For a lower-fat version, cook the sweet potato katsu in an air fryer instead of deep frying - it still crisps up beautifully.
+• Lighter option: For a lower-fat version, cook the sweet potato katsu in an air fryer instead of deep frying.
+It still crisps up beautifully while keeping the curry light.

 Storage

-For best results, always store the curry sauce and sweet potato katsu separately - combining them will make the katsu soggy.
+For the best results, store the curry sauce and sweet potato katsu separately so the coating stays crisp.

-Curry: The sauce keeps well in the fridge for up to 3 days and tastes even better the next day.
-Reheat on the stove or in the microwave until piping hot, stirring occasionally for even heating.
+Curry: The sauce keeps well in the fridge for up to three days and often tastes even better the next day.
+Reheat gently on the stove or in the microwave until piping hot, stirring now and then so it warms evenly.

-Sweet potato katsu: These are best enjoyed fresh, but you can store leftover cutlets in the fridge for up to 2 days.
-To bring back the crispiness, reheat them in a hot oven rather than the microwave.
+Sweet potato katsu: These are best fresh, but leftovers can be kept in the fridge for up to two days.
+To bring back the crunch, reheat them in a hot oven rather than the microwave.

 FAQ